Overview and entry requirements

 For most modules, assessment involves course work and an unseen examination.

-In the final year, students are normally required to complete an independent study project on a subject of their choice.
+- In the final year: students are required to complete an independent study project on a subject of their choice.

 Materials